seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Semantics:
 """"""""""

-The '``llvm.umul.with.overflow``' family of intrinsic functions perform an unsigned multiplication of the two arguments.
+The '``llvm37.umul.with.overflow``' family of intrinsic functions perform an unsigned multiplication of the two arguments.
 They return a structure --- the first element of which is the multiplication, and the second element of which is a bit specifying if the unsigned multiplication